 According to Becker’s Hospital CFO Report, 2022 was a devastating year for at least 19 hospitals.
 Several closed completely, often after decades of service, while others shut down emergency and inpatient services or consolidated areas into centralized locations.

 Other hospitals filed for bankruptcy, citing hundreds of millions of dollars in revenue loss and hundreds of millions more spent on capital improvements to keep facilities running.
-Fierce Healthcare projects billions of dollars in losses and negative operating margins throughout the industry, with up to 68% of all hospitals in the nation operating in the red by the end of 2022.
-Hospitals could see a decline in the profit margins they reported in 2019 by anywhere from 37% to 133.
+Fierce Healthcare projects billions of dollars in losses and negative operating margins across the industry, with up to 68% of all hospitals nationwide operating in the red by the end of 2022.
+Hospitals could see a decline in the profit margins they reported in 2019 by 37% to 133%.

-Overall, the reports point to low inpatient demand and volume, a lack of emergency room personnel, increased labor costs, and higher expenses due to inflation as the reasons hospitals are struggling.
+Overall, the reports point to low inpatient demand and volume, a shortage of emergency room personnel, increased labor costs, and higher inflation-related expenses as reasons hospitals are struggling.
 The COVID-19 pandemic was also a major culprit.

 Help for Hospitals

-Although Congress extended its Medicare-Dependent Hospital (MDH) and Low-Volume Adjustment (LVA) programs, hospitals may continue to struggle if they cannot analyze their cost-to-profit ratios accurately and make informed decisions regarding the most efficient allocation of resources.
+Although Congress extended its Medicare-Dependent Hospital (MDH) and Low-Volume Adjustment (LVA) programs, hospitals may continue to struggle if they cannot accurately analyze their cost-to-profit ratios and make informed decisions about the most efficient allocation of resources.